justingrisanti/justingrisanti.github.io/_posts/2021-12-14-predicting_rain_patterns_in_australia.markdown

 ## Step 3: Data Preparation

-Before modeling, I create dummy variables for the categorical columns.
+Before modeling, I create numeric columns for our categorical fields using OneHotEncoding.
 I remove some of the columns to avoid the dummy trap.
-I then complete the train-test split, and get to work on imputing nulls.
-I imputed nulls based on relationships and findings from the data.
+I then imputed nulls based on relationships and findings from the data.
 For Cloud Data, I use rain data and humidity to generate relationships.
 For sunshine data, I use rain data and the mean.
-The rest I imputed using the mean, as they seemed normally distributed.
-Lastly, I normalize the data.
+The rest I imputed using the most frequent amount, as they seemed normally distributed.

 ## Step 4: Modeling

 I ran different models using different parameters using Logistic Regression, kNN and Decision Trees.
 To select the best parameters, I used GridSearchCV.
 See the confusion matrices for the best models below.
+The metric I focus on the most will be recall, because if there are false negatives in my model, then it could rain on citizens who expected a dry day.
+As the Bureau of Meteorology has been underestimating rain over the past five years, we are trying to minimize false negatives as much as possible.

 ### Logistic Regression